mlflow/mlflow/docs/source/models.rst

 Column Ordering Enforcement
 """""""""""""""""""""""""""
-The input columns are reordered according to the model signature.
+The input columns are checked against the model signature.
 If there are any missing columns, MLflow will raise an exception.
 Extra columns that were not declared in the signature will be ignored.
+If the input schema in the signature defines column names, column matching is done by name and the columns are reordered to match the signature.
+If the input schema does not have column names, matching is done by position (i.e. MLflow will only check the number of columns).

 Column Type Enforcement
 """""""""""""""""""""""
-The input columns are checked to have types compatible with the signature.
+The input column types are checked against the signature.
 MLflow will perform safe type conversions if necessary.
 Generally, only upcasts (e.g. integer -> long or float -> double) are considered to be safe.
 If the types can not be made compatible, MLflow will raise an error.

 How To Log Models With Signature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~